marloes3105/tchic/merged-chic-trans-analysis/README.md

 or one of the names of the added chic layers (default: 'k4_raw' and 'k27_raw', for raw counts of TSS tables from k4me3 and k27me3, respectively).

+Various plotting examples for all layers (spliced, unspliced, chic histone presence) can be found in the notebook "plotsAdataWithChICLayers".
+This notebook requires the adata file produced by the "AddChICToAdataLayers" notebook as input file.

 <br/>

 To be added:
-1. A notebook showing various possible plotting options for all layers
-2. normalisation of chic TSS tables and addition of normalised chic data to the adata file.
+- normalisation of chic TSS tables and addition of normalised chic data to the adata file.